 2. Anonymity of the sample that doesn’t give you an opportunity to react immediately and solve a specific problem on the spot.

 Customer satisfaction research is conducted on anonymous sample in most of the cases.
 You cannot relate to a specific client.
 You don’t know who exactly has a problem.
 You cannot ask for details, apologize and fix an issue.
 You react only on a general level and what’s even worse — with a big delay.

 Remember that immediate company response for a negative customer review is a critical factor for customer loyalty and satisfaction improvement.
 If you conduct your study every 6 months you allow yourself NOT TO LISTEN to your clients for half a year!
 How many things may happen in that period?
 Naturally, it will influence your company’s income after 2–3 months, but it might be too late to fix it.

 How a good customer satisfaction research should be conducted?

 First thing, don’t forget why you do the study.
-A good research:
+Good research: